CtrlK

 Completeness

 Clearly answers both 'what' (Azure Storage Services with specific sub-services and capabilities) and 'when' (explicit 'USE FOR' clause with trigger terms, plus a 'DO NOT USE FOR' clause that further clarifies boundaries).
-The explicit trigger guidance is thorough.
+The explicit trigger guidance is comprehensive.

 3 / 3